Desk stretches between meetings: quick relief when busy

 Key takeaways

-- Stretching between meetings compounds throughout the day – the 3rd and 4th stretch feel noticeably better than the first
+• Stretching between meetings compounds throughout the day, so the 3rd and 4th stretch tend to feel noticeably better than the first

-- Meeting-specific stretches target the exact postural problems created by video conferencing: forward head, mouse-side shoulder tension, and sitting hips
+• Meeting-specific stretches target the postural patterns created by video conferencing: forward head, mouse-side shoulder tension, and sitting hips

-- A 1-minute neck and shoulder sequence prevents the “stiff after six meetings” sensation that drags down afternoon output
+• A 1-minute neck and shoulder sequence helps prevent the “stiff after six meetings” sensation that drags down afternoon output

 1. Neck rolls for loosening the upper trapezius